spiderlili/URP-CustomPostProcessing/README.md

 #### What is a Renderer Feature in URP?
 - a plug-in extension you can add to your URP renderer data object (`Mobile_Renderer` or `PC_Renderer`) to make Unity run your custom rendering code during the camera’s render pipeline.
+- Think of it like adding an extra rendering module that URP will execute every frame; Add it to a Universal Renderer asset so it becomes part of the project’s rendering configuration.
+From there, you can control where in the render pipeline your custom code runs by selecting the appropriate execution stage.
-- Think of it like adding an extra rendering module that URP will execute every frame; it registers custom render passes into the URP execution sequence, letting you draw custom objects, dispatch compute shaders, add full-screen effects, or modify how the camera renders.
+- The Renderer Feature is responsible for enqueuing (adding) >= 1 Render Passes into the renderer’s execution loop: it registers custom render passes into the URP execution sequence, letting you draw custom objects, dispatch compute shaders, add full-screen effects, or modify how the camera renders.
-- The Renderer Feature acts as a container & configuration point that registers >= 1 Scriptable Render Passes which contain the rendering / compute logic executed by the pipeline
+- The Renderer Feature acts as a container & configuration point that registers >= 1 Scriptable Render Passes which contain the rendering / compute logic executed by the pipeline.
+This high-level wrapper allows you to add custom logic to the rendering pipeline: it acts as the bridge between your custom code, the Render Pass, and the renderer.

 #### What is a ScriptableRenderPass?
 - It is the main way to add custom graphics behavior to URP in a clean, modular way.
 - Each ScriptableRenderPass defines a RenderPassEvent: determining when it runs relative to camera rendering stages, such as before rendering opaques, after rendering transparent objects, or after post-processing.
 - When used with the Render Graph system: it can improve performance by managing resource lifetime, tracking pass dependencies, optimising memory allocations.
+- A Render Pass is the set of instructions that tells the GPU what to draw during a specific part of the frame, or when to dispatch a compute shader.
+It acts as the worker that executes the rendering logic & handles technical details like selecting render targets, defining which shaders to execute, managing resource usage, determining whether buffers should be cleared before drawing.

 # Resources
 - https://github.com/keijiro/URP-CameraEffectTemplate